-How To Make Red Wine Sangria
+Red Sangria

 Serves6 to 8

-We here at The Kitchn are firm believers in the power of sangria.
 Pull a pitcher from the fridge as guests arrive and no one needs much encouragement to start pouring glasses.
 It feels fancy and instantly festive, but sangria is also one of the easiest big-batch cocktails you can make.
 As the party host, it’s a no-brainer.

-We’ve shared a lot of fun recipes for sangria over the years, from a sparkling peach sangria to a strawberry & limoncello rosé sangria, but today we’re all about keeping it classic.
-Here’s how to make the perfect red wine sangria for your next summer gathering.
+We’ve shared a lot of fun recipes for sangria over the years, from a sparkling white peach sangria to a strawberry & limoncello rosé sangria, but today we’re all about keeping it classic.
+Here’s how to make the perfect red sangria for your next summer gathering.

-Which Wine for Sangria?
+Which Red Wines Are Best for Sangria?

 Most sangria recipes call for the wine to rest overnight, or at the very least, for a few hours in the refrigerator.
 This lets the fruit infuse the wine, letting its juices get in the mix and sweeten up the drink.